 Coal Creek

 Notes: Honestly, there’s no reason to ever hike here.
 Okay, that might be a little harsh, but there are just so many great nearby preserves.
 The trails in Coal Creek are not as well maintained or labeled as in the other Palo Alto preserves.
-It seems somewhat popular for mountain biking, though.
+It seems popular for mountain biking, though.

 Views: 1 star – Not much going on.
 Not to hate on Coal Creek.